 Jed and Yolanda find everyone asleep in church, so they decide to shake things up a bit with their Fun Dust.
 Chaos ensues as giants, sharks and poo-hunting prophets disrupt the services.
 Hang on to your hats and bring your sense of humour!
+NOW ILLUSTRATED!

 An extract from the book

 The door creaked open, dust filled the air, moths fluttered about.
 Cobwebs draped like curtains across the windows, and spiders had made little beds out of the dust piles, with dead woodlice as pillows, and were dozing on top of them.
 At the front of the church there in the semi-darkness, a priest was talking from a pulpit.
 He looked sad and tired, because all the congregation were fast asleep.
 Some snored, some whistled old Abba tunes as they breathed out.
 Some licked their lips, obviously eating something very tasty in their dreams.
 Some had brought hammocks to church so they could be more comfortable, some had inflatable cushions for their heads and still others had duvets and electric blankets.
 In the background the priest kept on talking but it was hard to hear over the snores and whistles and sighs.
 Jed and Yolanda closed the door quietly and stood outside on the old stone church steps.
 They dropped down and sat looking worried.